-The Max-Plank-Institute for physics operates three facilities to investigate germanium detectors:
+MPI for physics operates three facilities to investigate germanium detectors:

 Galatea is designed to allow detector scans with alpha, beta and gamma sources.
 A system of three stages is located inside a vacuum tank.
 The infrared shield of the detector has slits along which the collimated sources can be moved.
 As the infrared shield can be rotated, complete mantle scans are possible.
 Currently, work is ongoing to fully automate Galatea.

 Galatea is mainly used to study surface events.

 K2 is designed to allow detector scans with gamma sources.
 A system of three stages surrounding a temperature controlled vacuum cryostat makes complete mantle scans possible.
 The system is fully automated.
 Currently, work is ongoing to upgrade K2 with a Compton camera to allow for 3d scans.